alan-turing-institute/rctab-infrastructure/docs/content/deployment.md

 Before you can run this, however, you are required to set a number of config variables.
 These variables allow Azure to run the application and configure your instance of RCTab.
 Some of these are stored as environment variables in the functions' and webapp's [configuration](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal).

+If you are testing/developing RCTab, it may be sufficient to use the [Example Minimal Configuration](#example-minimal-configuration) below.

 **Note**, whilst it is possible to edit these configurations directly on Azure, if a future update is made to the RCTab infrastructure and you run `pulumi up` again, these config variables will be **overwritten** or **deleted** from Azure and reset to the value specified in the pulumi config.